jeremycline/siguldry/sigul-pesign-bridge/README.md

 This document assumes the service is running under systemd using a unit file based off the one provided at `sigul-pesign-bridge/sigul-pesign-bridge.service`.
 Some set up is required as the expectation is all secrets are handled by systemd.

-### Configuration

-Place your TOML configuration at `/etc/sigul-pesign-bridge/config.toml`, which is the default set in the systemd unit file.
-Alternatively, adjust the unit file.

 ### Secrets